Close Menu

 • Cannot pay close attention to details.

-• Makes mistakes in schoolwork or on the job.
+• Makes mistakes in homework or on the job.

-• Problems staying on task and finishing activities, such as reading.
+• Problems staying on task, such as reading.

 • Not able to listen when spoken to.